Rock Climbing Near Bishop

 OWENS RIVER GORGE

 The Owens River Gorge is a steep canyon cut by the Owens River.
-It is California’s most concentrated sport climbing area, located just north of Bishop, and provides over 500 routes.
+It is California’s most concentrated sport climbing area, located just north of Bishop, and provides nearly 1000 routes.
 Year-round fishing opportunities too!

 Land Manager: City of Los Angeles—Department of Water & Power.